jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Stargazer Illustration](https://techvolution.io/content/images/2020/04/playergod-stargazer.jpg)

 In a computer game, all of civilization is the player's responsibility.
 The player must always save up money, make plans for the future, and in general, think of the greater good.
-That's why the player controls all the levers of power.
-For example, what science to research, what culture to adopt, and what philosophy to use.
+That's why the player controls all the levers of power and decide what science to research, what culture to adopt, and what philosophy to use.

-In reality, we change society when we floss our teeth, save up for rainy days, check-up on our friends, re-seal a leaky window.
+In reality, we change society when we do yoga, save up for rainy days, check-up on our friends, re-seal a leaky window.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.

 You can see the power of a single person in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?